How it works

 - An output URL — where optimized assets will be served from

-- A source URL — the storage where the media will be retrived from
+- A source URL — the storage where the media will be retrieved from

 Taking the example of the